bja1701/pre_integration_examples/README.md

 Incremental fixed lag smoother with added unaries.
 This is what we are going for.
 A sliding window factor graph that also adds unary constraints.

-### factor_graph.sh

-Just a script to launch a useful tmux configuration to test the factor graph using ros2 bags.
-You can "ros2 bag play" in one terminal, while another terminal sends init empty messages to the factor graph node, and you can use another termianl to go into the docker container and run the factor graph.